 A key goal of this study was to develop a comprehensive and inclusive definition of community safety.
 The first step in this process involved administering a survey to people who live, work, or go to school in the participating counties.
-Survey participants were asked to complete a prompt that asked them to explain, in their own words, the meaning of community safety.
+Survey participants in all three study sites completed a prompt that asked them to explain, in their own words, the meaning of community safety.
 These responses contained 120 unique aspects of community safety that were used to create the Community Safety Concept Map.
-Before presenting the map that draws on the richness of these data, for each site, we identify the most prevalent themes in the prompt responses.
+Before presenting the map that draws on the richness of these data, we identify the most prevalent themes in the Missoula County prompt responses.